 Funding & Leadership Opportunities

-KPU supports leadership and professional development activities through the following programs:
+KPU supports pedagogical innovation and provides leadership opportunities through the following programs:

 0.6% Faculty Professional Development Fund